|CNY Hiking HOME PAGE||Central Adirondacks||NCT - Siamese Ponds Wilderness|

 Crotched Pond Trailhead - Parking area on Big Brook Road for trails that lead onto International Paper Property toward Crotched Pond as well as the Kunjamuk Trail.
 Many hikers use this trailhead for Round Pond.
 The GPS coordinates for this parking area is N43 42.304 W74 14.875.

 Auger Falls Trailhead - Large parking area off NY 30 just north of the NY 8 junction.
 There are even some designated campsites located along this mammoth parking area.
-The parking area is not marked and can be easily missed.
+The parking area is marked with a DEC sign.
 The GPS coordinates for this parking area is N43 28.222 W74 15.187.

 Griffin Trailhead aka Auger Falls East - Small parking area for five cars that gives access to the Auger Falls Road Trail.
 The GPS coordinates of the parking area is N43 28.234 W74 13.476.

-Second Pond Trailhead - There is parking for 2-3 vehicles along the shoulder of the road at the start of the trail.
-The GPS coordinates for the start of the trail is N43 38.698 W74 02.564.
+Second Pond Trailhead - There is parking for 2-3 vehicles at a small parking area along road at the start of the trail.
+The GPS coordinates for the parking area is N43 38.703 W74 02.582.

 Bog Meadow Trailhead - Located at the end of Edwards Hill Road.
 The GPS coordinates for the start of the trail is N43 37.762 W74 02.804.